 The intent is clear: To provide equipment that can be used independently by all patients, including those with disabilities.
 But application of the guidelines can be complex.
 Understanding the technical guidelines and interpreting their application is one way LCM helps healthcare providers comply with the ADA.

 Here are some of the issues we have observed in our accessibility consulting work:

 Older standard exam tables or chairs, and diagnostic equipment such as bone densitometers, typically have not adjusted to a transfer height manageable by a person in a wheelchair.
 The 2017 MDE Guidelines for Standards identify adjustability to multiple transfer heights between 17” and 25” above the floor to allow for dignified independent transfer.
-To provide equivalent access in these situations, a lift (ceiling mounted or mobile) must be employed by qualified and trained staff.
+To provide equivalent access in these situations, qualified and trained staff must employ a lift (ceiling mounted or mobile).

 As medical facilities purchase new equipment, at least one of every accessible type should be included.
 While there are no required percentages yet established, we advise our healthcare clients to plan to achieve at least 10 percent accessible equipment, consistent with other requirements.